 HOW MANY TURKEYS CAN I FIT ON MY PELLET GRILL?

-How many turkeys you can fit on your pellet grill widely depends on your grills size and the size of your turkey.
-If you're cooking for a larger group it may seem pracitcal to get a large, gorgeous, instagram-worthy turkey.
-We suggest cooking multiple smaller turkeys as they will cook faster and yeild more food overall.
-However, it's important to not overload your grill as it can throw the air flow off.
+How many turkeys you can fit on your pellet grill widely depends on your grill's size and the size of your turkey.
+If you're cooking for a larger group it may seem practical to get a large, gorgeous, instagram-worthy turkey.
+However, we suggest cooking multiple smaller turkeys as they will cook faster and yield more food overall.
+Keep in mind, it's important to not overload your grill as it can throw the air flow off.
 We use a medium sized turkey for reference below.

 - 20-inch grill = one, 12 lbs. turkey